Home » Running Muscles for Speed » The Weakest Link Principle For Running Speed: Why Speed May Rise Only As Far As Its Weakest Link Allows

 💥 What if part of speed improvement depends on identifying what limits the system?

-That may be a reframe worth considering.
+That is a reframe worth understanding.

 🧩 Where Weak Links May Hide

-Weak links may not always be obvious.
+Weak links are not always obvious.

-They may hide in:
+They may exist in:

-• force transfer
+• force transfer (calves)

-• stability
+• stability (adductors)

-• connector muscles
+• connector muscles (bi-articular)

-• organized opposition
+• organized opposition (antagonists)

-• movement timing
+• movement timing (hamstrings)

 ⚡ Speed May Depend On What The Whole System Can Support